Lee-Ann Chae

 On Emily McGill-Rutherford’s “Feminist Political Liberalism as a Model for Relational Autonomy”

-The 4th Biennial Mentoring Workshop for Pre-Tenure Women in Philosophy, University of Utah, June 2017
+University of Utah, The 4th Biennial Mentoring Workshop for Pre-Tenure Women in Philosophy, June 2017

 On Wendy Salkin’s “Democracy Within/Justice Without: The Duties of Informal Political Representatives”

-The 4th Biennial Mentoring Workshop for Pre-Tenure Women in Philosophy, University of Utah, June 2017
+University of Utah, The 4th Biennial Mentoring Workshop for Pre-Tenure Women in Philosophy, June 2017

 On Amanda Greene’s “Political Legitimacy and the Value of Consent”